faizrktm/barcode-reader-wasm/README.md

 4. Rollup for bundler
 5. Decoder run through Web Worker, it is off main thread!

+## :warning: Please read
+If you see error when using quirc scanner on safari / wasm not properly loaded.
+It is due to the rollup wasm loader only use `WebAssembly.instantiateStreaming()` without fallback and not supported on safari.
+So please use Chrome or other browser instead. :v:

 ## Instalation

 install dependencies and devDependencies